LoZeno/BasicSetup/README.md

 Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process
 ```

-Then execute the scripts in order
+Then execute the scripts in order.
+Reboot at the end if necessary.